gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 Great visual and realistic NVG.

-## Structures?
-> We don't have structures for now, sorry.
-You can use other addons that have structures for now.

-## Warning

-This will **ONLY** work in Minecraft versions **1.20.60** (DON'T USE BETA/PREVIEW)

-Thank you for supporting me!
-And please read all info from this article before ask me any ordinary questions.

 ## Installation

 Open the **.mcpack** with **Minecraft** or extract and copy manually the folder to te **/Android/data/com.mojang.minecraftpe/** behavior and resources in the respective folders.